International LEGO® Brick Art

-The show will include a range of two and three dimensional work in a variety of scales, from jewellery to sculpture, and will include both wall mounted and plinth based work.
+The show features a range of two and three dimensional work in a variety of scales, from jewellery to sculpture, and will include both wall mounted and plinth based work.

-This family friendly exhibition will include a range of opportunities for visitors to get creative with construction bricks and will include a LEGO® wall.
+This family friendly exhibition offers a range of opportunities for visitors to get creative with construction bricks and will include a LEGO® wall.

-A comprehensive tour pack will be provided which will include ideas for additional workshops, competitions and educational activities.
+A comprehensive tour pack is provided which includes ideas for additional workshops, competitions and educational activities.

 David Turner – based in Belfast, Northern Ireland – has a BA Hons Degree in Fine and Applied Arts and a Masters in Fine Art.
 He has exhibited his work internationally and has work in public and private collections, including the collection of the Arts Council for Northern Ireland.
 For this exhibition, David will be exhibiting a LEGO® firearms installation which consists of approximately 25 replica guns.
 This work makes reference to his childhood spent in Northern Ireland during ‘The Troubles’.